honeycombio/academy-browser-instrumentation-course/README.md

 - **Video: Adding Custom Attributes to Spans**
   - Objectives:
-    - Explain why custom attributes matter for observability
-    - Show three levels of customization: basic user info, feature flags, and app-specific context
+    - Show three examples of customization: basic user info, feature flags, and app-specific context
     - Demonstrate how to safely add attributes using OpenTelemetry
     - Emphasize naming consistency and privacy considerations
+    - Explain why custom attributes matter for observability - this might be hard to explain in the abstract.
 - **Example:** `user.id`, `feature.flag`, `checkout.step`

 - **Blog/Doc: Best Practices for Frontend Tracing**